-The flag is preserved if file is edited in the virtual folder in most cases, or if synchronisation of NTFS or Posix permissions is enabled in Agent profile.
+The flag is preserved if file is edited in the virtual folder in most cases, or if synchronization of NTFS or Posix permissions is enabled in Agent profile.
 File's state is changed to 'file version'.
 Click on "Always keep synced" context menu again to keep it synced automatically.

 If a file is fetched by an application, only the current version is stored on the device.
 It also means that if file changes on a remote Agent, it will become dehydrated but that file version will be placed to Archive.

 Files that are added to a TSS folder locally store only the current version.